danielberkompas/danielberkompas/README.md

 ### Hi there 👋

-I'm the head of engineering at [LeadSimple](https://leadsimple.com), where we're building best-in-class CRM and workflow tools for real estate professionals.
+I'm the head of engineering at [LeadSimple](https://leadsimple.com), where we're building systems for real estate professionals.

 **What I'm up to**
 - 👪 Raising a family